 Plan description - The Commission provides certain continuing health care and life insurance benefits for its retired employees.
 The Commission' Other Post-Employment Benefit Plan (the OPEB Plan) is a single-employer defined benefit OPEB plan administered by the Commission.
 The authority to establish and/or amend the obligation of the employer, employees and retirees rests with the Commission.
-No assets are accumulated in a trust that meets the criteria in Paragraph 4 of Governmental Accounting Standards Board Statement No. 75.
+No assets are accumulated in a trust that meets the criteria in Paragraph 4 of Governmental Accounting Standards Board (GASB) Statement No. 75.

 Benefits Provided - Medical benefits to retirees are provided through a self-insured program.
-The plan provisions are contained in the official plan documents.
-All employees are covered by the Baton Rouge City Parish Retirement System.
+All employees are covered CPERS.
 The retirement eligibility (D.R.O.P. entry) provision in order to obtain full the retirement benefit formula is 25 years of service at any age.
 There is a graded formula based on service at retirement to determine the percentage of the total medical premium paid by the employer: 73% for 25 or more years of service; 55% for 20 to 24 years of service; and, 37% for 15 to 19 years of service.
 Because of these two interacting provisions, we have assumed that D.R.O.P. entry would occur at the earliest of the following: 25 years of service; age 55 and 20 years of service; and, age 60 and 10 years of service.

-Employees covered by benefit terms - At December 31, 2019, the following employees were covered by the benefit terms:
+Employees covered by benefit terms - At December 31, 2020, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefit payments 68 Inactive employees entitled to but not yet receiving benefit payments 0 Active employees 383 451
+Inactive employees or beneficiaries currently receiving benefit payments 67 Inactive employees entitled to but not yet receiving benefit payments - Active employees 415 482